 As he that bindeth a stone in a sling, so is he that giveth honour to a fool.

-Fools, nor folly, are worthy of honor or respect; they should be despised and rejected.
+Fools are not worthy of honor or respect; they should rather be despised and rejected.
 Since wisdom is noble and holy, wise men should be honored; since folly is evil and profane, honoring a fool is contrary to all godly sensibilities.
 It is as wrong and confused as tying a stone in a sling, so it cannot come forth when the effort is made to throw it.

-Solomon's proverbs are rules for a wise life (Pr 1:1-6), and here are twelve rules about fools (Pr 26:1-12), to help us walk wisely (Col 4:5).
-See the comments on 26:1.
-Natural men are fools; God commands us to be wise.
-Therefore we see the constant conflict between wisdom and folly, wise men and fools.
+Solomon’s proverbs are rules for a wise life (Pr 1:1-6), and here are twelve rules about fools (Pr 26:1-12), to help you walk wisely (Col 4:5).
+Natural men are fools; God wants you to be wise.
+Therefore, you can read a constant conflict between wisdom and folly, wise men and fools, in Solomon’s proverbs.
 A simple rule of wisdom is to honor wise men and choose them for your friends.
 The contrasting rule is to despise and reject fools.

 Discrimination is good and holy.
 Wise men discriminate between good and evil, between wisdom and folly, and between wise men and fools.
 God discriminates in the distribution of many blessings and curses according to the character and conduct of men.
-While He sends sun and rain on both good and bad, He also rewards and punishes men.
+While He sends sun and rain on both good and bad, He also rewards and punishes men (Ps 58:11).

-Elisha, as a prophet of God, had this to say when meeting King Jehoram (Ahab and Jezebel's son) and King Jehoshaphat, "As the LORD of hosts liveth, before whom I stand, surely, were it not that I regard the presence of Jehoshaphat the king of Judah, I would not look toward thee, nor see thee" (II Kgs 3:14).
-He would not honor the fool!
+Elisha, as a prophet of God, when meeting King Jehoram (Ahab and Jezebel’s son) and King Jehoshaphat, said, “As the LORD of hosts liveth, before whom I stand, surely, were it not that I regard the presence of Jehoshaphat the king of Judah, I would not look toward thee, nor see thee” (II Kgs 3:14).
+He would not honor the foolish son of Ahab.

-Let neither parents or pastors be guilty of the evil that irritated Solomon.
-He wrote, "There is an evil which I have seen under the sun, as an error which proceedeth from the ruler: Folly is set in great dignity, and the rich sit in low place.
-I have seen servants upon horses, and princes walking as servants upon the earth" (Eccl 10:5-7).
+Neither parents nor pastors should be guilty of the evil that frustrated Solomon.
+He wrote, “There is an evil which I have seen under the sun, as an error which proceedeth from the ruler: Folly is set in great dignity, and the rich sit in low place.
+I have seen servants upon horses, and princes walking as servants upon the earth” (Eccl 10:5-7).
 Put folly down, and set wisdom in great dignity, by honoring the wise person and contemning the fool.

 By avoiding, neglecting, reproving, and rejecting fools, the righteous can be salt in the earth to preserve the wise and corrode the foolish (Matt 5:13; Col 4:6).
 By the same treatment, they will be the children of light to expose and reprove fools (Eph 5:8-13).
 It is the blessed privilege of saints to follow this and similar rules for treating fools.